Selena Gomez Takes Her Puppy for a Walk in $1,170 Boots, as One Does

 Gomez, 25, set the bar for autumn style on Saturday when she stepped out in a pebbled red fleece coat ($95; iamgia.com), boot cut black trousers, and patent leather Louis Vuitton booties ($1,170; louisvuitton.com).

-The “Bad Liar” singer paired her ensemble with a high ponytail, pale yellow shades, and gold hoop earrings.
+The “Bad Liar” singer paired her ensemble with a high ponytail, pale yellow shades, and gold hoop earrings by Jennifer Fisher.
 She clutched her furry pal—reportedly named Charlie—in her left hand (she just can’t keep her hand to herself!) while she toted an ivory purse in her right.

 RELATED: Selena Gomez Teams Up with the Sneaker Brand Her Boyfriend Loves